Cleaning Up Your Computer After a Fire

 William Murphy

-William (Bill) Murphy, better known as "Murph," is in charge of all things related to content.
-Murph is an Advanced Certified QuickBooks ProAdvisor with over 30 years of consulting experience.
-For many years he was the “anchor” of the National Advisor Network’s online forum and three-time consecutive winner of the NAN Online MVP award.
-Murph has published articles in numerous industry publications and served as Technical Editor for Business Analysis with QuickBooks by Wiley Publishing.
+William (Bill) Murphy, better known as "Murph," is responsible for day-to-day technical content.
+Murph is an Advanced Certified ProAdvisor with over 30 years of QuickBooks consulting experience.
+He has more than 45 years of experience in Business, Finance and Public Accounting.
+For many years Murph was the “anchor” of the National Advisor Network’s online forum (now the Woodard forum) and three-time consecutive winner of the NAN Online MVP award.
+Murph has published numerous articles in industry publications and served as Technical Editor for Business Analysis with QuickBooks by Wiley Publishing.

 View All Articles